PCodeXbro/QuantInternshipSearchSummer2024/Companies/DRW.md

 ## Strategy:
 Emailed Mara Vavaroutsos on 7/11/23, waiting for reply.
-Maeve replied 7/13/23 asking for resume, which I attached in my reply.
+Mara replied 7/13/23 asking for resume, which I attached in my reply.
+Mara replied 7/24/23 suggesting I should apply for QTA role and suggesting I should add an additional interest or project on my resume that would be more relevant for quant recruiters.

 ## Application Status:
 Applications open, not yet applied.